 To get a parent and grandparent super visa, apply to the visa office or visa application centre (VAC) that serves your country or region.
 You must also send other documents to support your application.

-Note: You may ask for a multiple-entry visa for up to 10 years if you send the multiple-entry fee with your application.
+Note: You may be eligible for a multiple-entry visa for up to 10 years depending on individual circumstances.

 If you do not need a visitor visa to enter Canada, you can still use the parent and grandparent super visa to stay in Canada for up to two years.
 To do so, follow the steps below.